-To have stayed at this camp and spent a day with the elephant researchers at Save The Elephants is, I can honestly say, one of the most remarkable, humbling and worthwhile experiences that I have had.
+To stay at this camp and spend a day with the elephant researchers is, I can honestly say, one of the most remarkable, humbling and worthwhile experiences that I have ever had.

 Dr Iain Douglas-Hamilton’s charity, Save The Elephants, is based in Samburu Game Reserve in Kenya.
 Saba Douglas-Hamilton, a wildlife film maker following in her father’s footsteps, allows one a privileged insight into their family life consisting of her children and her conservationist husband Frank Pope, who is COO of Save The Elephants and works with Saba’s father, Iain.
 You may have already seen the family on BBC2’s This Wild Life in 2015?